Johnsson scores in shootout, Maple Leafs beat Flyers 4-3

+PHILADELPHIA (AP) — As the shootout rounds kept passing and the options became limited, the mind of Toronto Maple Leafs head coach Mike Babcock started to wander.

+“We started asking guys to look up YouTube videos to see what guys had scored in the minors,” Babcock joked.
+“Actually, we have a pretty good list, but you start to wonder for sure where you are going.”

-PHILADELPHIA (AP) — Andres Johnsson scored in the 11th round of the shootout to give the Toronto Maple Leafs a 4-3 victory over the Philadelphia Flyers on Saturday night.
+Andres Johnsson scored in the 11th round of the shootout to give the Maple Leafs a 4-3 victory over the Philadelphia Flyers on Saturday night.

 Kasperi Kapanen, Jason Spezza and Mitchell Marner scored for Toronto, which received 37 saves from Frederik Andersen during regulation and overtime and 10 stops in the shootout session.